FSipiano/newbieDictionary/README.md

                                                                              📖

+#### A11y -
-**A11y** - A numeronym for accessibility, where the number 11 refers to the number of letters omitted.
+A numeronym for accessibility, where the number 11 refers to the number of letters omitted.
 A11y refers to the accessibility of a computer system to all people, regardless of disability type or severity of impairment.

+#### API -
-**API** - Stands for Application Programming Interface, which provides a comprehensive layer of communication and callbacks to the original software layer, so that it becomes easier to integrate.
+Stands for Application Programming Interface, which provides a comprehensive layer of communication and callbacks to the original software layer, so that it becomes easier to integrate.
 Example- The google maps API allows you to integrate their maps to your apps through their API.

+#### ASCII -
-**ASCII** - Stands for 'American Standard Code for Information Interchange'.
+Stands for 'American Standard Code for Information Interchange'.
 It is the set of common characters use in electronic communication, based in English alphabet, numbers, punctuation symbols and non-printing control characters (like Escape, Tabulation, Backspace, End of Line, etc).
 This standard is the base line to newer sets of characters like UTF-8 standard, that extends ASCII including new characters like Latin or German characters by example.

+#### Boilerplate (code) -
-**Boilerplate** (code) - The standard code you need to put into your code in order for it to run.
+The standard code you need to put into your code in order for it to run.
 An example is frameworks.
 Let’s take Bootstrap as an example.
 To use it, you need to copy and paste in a bunch of code that you get from the official website in order for you to be able to use it.
 Like a template.

+#### CLI -
-**CLI** - Can also stand for Common Language Infrastructure.
+Can also stand for Common Language Infrastructure.
 A tool, developed by Microsoft, to allow different languages to be understood and interpreted by different computer programs, rather than having to restructure the architecture and build behind it.

+#### Cryptography -
-**Cryptography** - It is the art of hiding secrets and researching for secure communications, to protect them from third parties.
+The art of hiding secrets and researching for secure communications, to protect them from third parties.

+#### Directory -
-**Directory** - Another word for folder.
+Another word for folder.
 _”Navigate to the correct directory”_ = go to the right folder.

+#### The DOM -
-**The DOM** - Always in capitals like that.
+Always in capitals like that.
 A place in the browser to see a page’s HTML, CSS, and JavaScript all working together like a happy little family.
 You can type in it and add stuff.
 Useful when making a website and you want something to look a particular way.

+#### Destructuring -
-**Destructuring** - This means to unpack values in a data structure such as an Object or Array.
+This means to unpack values in a data structure such as an Object or Array.

+#### Environment -
-**Environment** - where you are working within your computer.
+Where you are working within your computer.
 For example, if you are making a webpage, your environment would be a **text editor** or **IDE** and the browser window.

+#### Framework -
-**Framework** - A framework is a platform for developing software applications.
-It has some set of rules, instructions and some boundations which makes it different from a library.
+A platform for developing software applications.
+It has rules, instructions and some boundations which makes it different from a library.
 Since they are often built, tested, and optimized by several experienced software engineers and programmers, software frameworks are versatile, robust, and efficient.
+It is a language written to help you to write code easier.
+Often comes with **boilerplate** code to get you started.

+#### Function -
-**Function** -  The block of code that you can call by name, A function is independent of an object.
+The block of code that you can call by name, a function is independent of an object.

-**Function & variable naming conventions** - A naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.
+#### Function & variable naming conventions -
+A naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.
  - Camel Case: Writing names without spaces or punctuation, indicating the separation of words with a single capitalized letter.
     Example:
      - helloWorld